AAKASHhustle/HatePrediction/README.md

 # HatePrediction
+Aggressive and hate-filled messages are prevalent on the internet more than ever.
+These messages are being targeted against a person or an event online and making the internet a more hostile environment.
+Since this issue is widespread across many users and is not only limited to one language, there is a need for automated models with multilingual capabilities to detect such hostile messages on the online platform.
-ML models to predict Hate speech, Gender bias, Communal bias and aggression identification.
+Hate Speech classification has crucial applications in the social media domain.
+In this project I have implemented ML models to predict Hate speech, Gender bias, Communal bias and aggression identification.
 Also an web application has been created to access the ml models.